samumantha/md_slides/README.md

 ORIGINALLY FROM https://github.com/yetulaxman/recipe-slideprep

+This is a template repository, use by clicking "use this template".

 This repository enables the use of  the following plugins on the top of [CSC-customised slide-template](https://github.com/csc-training/slide-template.git):

 * [reveal.js-menu](https://github.com/denehyg/reveal.js-menu): Adds a menu to